Heartbreak High: Original cast members

 The new English and History teacher at Hartley.
 Christina is 22-years-old, Italian-Australian and engaged to businessman Marco Rossi.
-Early into the series, she moves out of her parents into an apartment with Yola, and ends her engagement to Marco.
+Early into the series, she moves out of her parents’ home into an apartment with Yola, and ends her engagement to Marco.
 She briefly dates drama teacher Phil North, before meeting Mack Winston, a philanthropist known for his work with underprivileged children in Indonesia.
 In episode 26, she leaves Hartley to move away with him.

-The character is partially based on Christina Papadopoulos from The Heartbreak Kid, played by Claudia Karvan, and Papa from the 1987 stage play, originally played by Gia Carides, however, the romance with Nick was dropped for this adaptation.
+The character is partially based on Christina Papadopoulos from The Heartbreak Kid, played by Claudia Karvan, and Papa from the 1987 stage play, originally played by Gia Carides; however, the romance with Nick was dropped for this adaptation.